Binge Eating Disorder

 How is it treated?

-Treatment for binge eating disorder includes getting counselling and, in some cases, taking medicine.
-Your doctor may have you do both.
+Treatment for binge eating disorder includes getting counselling and taking medicine.
 You may need treatment for a long time to fully recover.
 You also may need treatment for other problems that often occur with binge eating disorder.
 These can include bipolar disorder, depression, anxiety disorders, obesity, or problems with being overweight.

 Who gets binge eating disorder?